WilliamJardim/MLP/README.md

 # Description
 This project is an adaptation of Jason Brownlee's original code.
 I really liked the way his article taught backpropagation.

-I rewrote the functions in JavaScript on my way, but using the same method(that is, storing errors and activations in neuron objects) used by Jason Brownlee, and I also used the same example dataset that he used in the article to test if my code follows the steps correctly.
+I wrote the functions in JavaScript on my way, but using the same method(that is, storing errors and activations in neuron objects) used by Jason Brownlee, and I also used the same example dataset that he used in the article to test if my code follows the steps correctly.

 Also, the "examples" folder contains one example used in Jason Brownlee's article, I used it to test if my code worked